KennyTech/csci3055u-project-template/README.md

 ## Compiler Options

-> Although you can use the command console or terminal to compile and run Scala as aforementioned, most modern Scala developers use a combination of: sbt and an IDE (integrated development environment).
+Although you can use the command console or terminal to compile and run Scala as aforementioned, most modern Scala developers use a combination of: sbt and an IDE (integrated development environment).

-> For example, in Java, many people use IntelliJ IDEA or Eclipse Oxygen.
+For example, in Java, many people use IntelliJ IDEA or Eclipse Oxygen.

-> Scala sbt is an open-sourced build-tool like Java's Maven or Ant.
+Scala sbt is an open-sourced build-tool like Java's Maven or Ant.

-> For IDE choicse, for both windows and linux, IntelliJ IDEA using Scala plug-in is a possibility, among many other IDE choices.
+For IDE choicse, for both windows and linux, IntelliJ IDEA using Scala plug-in is a possibility, among many other IDE choices.

-> Benefits include ease of use and navigation, as well as syntax check or intelligent syntax completion.
+Benefits include ease of use and navigation, as well as syntax check or intelligent syntax completion.

-> It is very easy to set up, as the environment downloads and installs the Scala SDK for you.
+It is very easy to set up, as the environment downloads and installs the Scala SDK for you.

-> The only requirement is to have the Java SDK.
+The only requirement is to have the Java SDK.

 ## About the standard library

-### Functions
-scala.collection
+### List of notable functions

 - scala.collection.immutable - Scala has functional tendencies, which includes doing immutable objects and variables (may sometimes include Vector, List, HashMap)
-- scala.collection.mutable - Mutable objects and variables (can include ArrayBuffer, StringBuilder, HashMap) scala.concurrent - This library includes primitives for concurrent programming (that is, multiple computations during an overlapping time period) scala.io - One of the difficulties of most functional programming languages is implementing Input/Output operations, however Scala has a library for this scala.math - Math functions scala.sys - Functions for operating system and processes scala.util.matching - Regular expressions (regex), and in Scala this can even be used to match arbitrary data types
+- scala.collection.mutable - Mutable objects and variables (can include ArrayBuffer, StringBuilder, HashMap)
+- scala.concurrent - This library includes primitives for concurrent programming (that is, multiple computations during an overlapping time period)
+- scala.io - One of the difficulties of most functional programming languages is implementing Input/Output operations, however Scala has a library for this
+- scala.math - Math functions
+- scala.sys - Functions for operating system and processes
+- scala.util.matching - Regular expressions (regex), and in Scala this can even be used to match arbitrary data types

 #### Standard library scala matching function example:
 ```scala